How to Use Home Equity to Your Advantage

 With that said, here are four of the best ways to use your home equity to your advantage.

-With for-sale home inventory so low (and so expensive), many homeowners are choosing to remodel their existing properties instead.
+With home affordability being out of reach for many, aspiring homeowners are choosing to remodel their existing properties instead.

 As Dhingra puts it, “More and more people are realizing that they’re not really in position to sell their home, because where the market is priced, they would have nowhere to go.”